 The more I thought about it though, the harder it was to get my head around the sheer enormity of this subterranean maze.
 While we were down there I found it difficult to keep track of each individual turning we passed, and there were numerous openings, alcoves and passages that we no doubt missed out while navigating our way around.

-It is also worth bearing in mind that this whole expedition served only as an extension to my previous report; in total, I have now spent three days exploring the intricate structure of the monument above ground, the series of abandoned shops and offices built inside the artificial mound it stands upon, and now, an entire military base hidden deep in the earth beneath.
-Considered as a whole, it has to be one of the most fascinating destinations for urban exploration in Bulgaria.
+It is also worth bearing in mind that this whole expedition served only as an extension to my previous report; in total, I have now spent three days exploring the intricate structure of the monument above ground, the series of abandoned shops and offices built inside the artificial mound it stands upon, and now, a large complex of tunnels hidden deep in the earth beneath.

 The Soviet Propaganda Centre